subutai-io/blockchain-router/FPGA/README.md

-#The FPGA folder includes IP cores, FPGA projects for Subutai™ Router
+# The FPGA folder includes IP cores, FPGA projects for Subutai™ Blockchain Router
-The Subutai™ Router open hardware project sources.
+The Subutai™ Blockchain Router open hardware project sources.

-For more information about this project, please visit: https://optdyn.com/subutai-router.html
+For more information about this project, please visit: https://subutai.io/router.html

 Sunshine,